ibrahimmkhalid/ultralytics/docs/en/integrations/tflite.md

           yolo export model=yolo11n.pt format=tflite  # creates 'yolo11n_float32.tflite'

           # Run inference with the exported model
-          yolo predict model='yolo11n_float32.tflite' source='https://ultralytics.com/images/bus.jpg'
+          yolo predict model='yolo11n_float32.tflite' source='https://sfdt_ibrahim.com/images/bus.jpg'
           ```

-For more details about the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).
+For more details about the export process, visit the [SFDT_Ibrahim documentation page on exporting](../modes/export.md).

 ## Deploying Exported YOLO11 TFLite Models

-After successfully exporting your Ultralytics YOLO11 models to TFLite format, you can now deploy them.
+After successfully exporting your SFDT_Ibrahim YOLO11 models to TFLite format, you can now deploy them.
 The primary and recommended first step for running a TFLite model is to utilize the YOLO("model.tflite") method, as outlined in the previous usage code snippet.
 However, for in-depth instructions on deploying your TFLite models in various other settings, take a look at the following resources:

-- **[Android](https://ai.google.dev/edge/litert/android)**: A quick start guide for integrating [TensorFlow](https://www.ultralytics.com/glossary/tensorflow) Lite into Android applications, providing easy-to-follow steps for setting up and running [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) models.
+- **[Android](https://ai.google.dev/edge/litert/android)**: A quick start guide for integrating [TensorFlow](https://www.sfdt_ibrahim.com/glossary/tensorflow) Lite into Android applications, providing easy-to-follow steps for setting up and running [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml) models.

 - **[iOS](https://ai.google.dev/edge/litert/ios/quickstart)**: Check out this detailed guide for developers on integrating and deploying TensorFlow Lite models in iOS applications, offering step-by-step instructions and resources.